silentsnooc/fa-lua-doc/README.md

 # fa-lua-doc

-How to generate documentation for the Supreme Commander FAF mod using [ldoc](https://github.com/stevedonovan/LDoc).
+How to generate documentation for the Supreme Commander FAF mod using [LDoc](https://github.com/stevedonovan/LDoc).
+It's recommended to take a look at its [documentation](https://stevedonovan.github.io/ldoc/manual/doc.md.html).

 ----